You can follow my work here:

 M.S.
 Thesis: Post-release survival rates and welfare of rehabilitated vervet monkeys in Malawi.
 (Winner, Denton Award for Outstanding Masters Thesis in Biology)

 Laura's M.S. research focused on assessing how pre-release behaviors in a group of rehabilitant savanna monkeys (Chlorocebus pygerythrus rufoviridis) at Lilongwe Wildlife Centre, Malawi, affected survival upon release in Kasungu National Park.
-She is now a project manager for Project ChimCARE at the Lincoln Park Zoo.
+She is now a project manager for Project ChimpCARE at the Lincoln Park Zoo.

 Benjamin Recchia, M.S.
-Biology (2021-present)
+Biology (2021)

-, B.A./M.S.
+Erica Sun, B.A./M.S.
 Biology (2020-2021), UROP

 M.S.
 Thesis: Selection in the PLIN2 (Perilipin-2) Gene Among Wild Savanna Monkeys (Chlorocebus spp.)